-Watch Tiger Woods Playfully Goof On Kevin Na Mid-Round
+Watch Tiger Woods Playfully Goof On Kevin Na, Mid-Round

 Prior to the amusing exchange that definitely livened up commentary around the championship event, Woods and Na were off to a challenging start in the third round.
 Woods had bested Na by four shots, but still finished with a mediocre 39 through the first nine holes.
 Improvements were made on the back nine, however, with Na picking up an eagle on the 16th hole and Tiger a birdie.

-Excellent shots by both players brought them each in range for easy puts on the legendary island green, setting the stage for the comedic performance that no one expected.
+Excellent shots by both players brought them each in range for easy putts on the legendary island green, setting the stage for the comedic performance that no one expected.

-By the end of it, Woods finished at par with 72 and Na landed at 78.
+By the end, Woods finished at par with 72 and Na landed at 78.

 Whether their laugh-worthy exchange is indeed evidence of a more playful Tiger Woods remains to be seen, but it is worth noting that the golfer did appear just before in a Bridgestone tire commercial with a lighthearted vibe.
 In fact, the commercial features comedian Conor Moore doing impersonations of Woods as Woods good-naturedly played along.